jonatack/bitcoin-development/how-to-review-bitcoin-core-prs.md

 the codebase and the complexities of the technologies surrounding it.

 Be aware of what you don’t know; long-term contributors have years of experience and context.
-The community has built up deep collective wealth of knowledge and experience.
+The community has built up a deep collective wealth of knowledge and experience.
 Keep in mind that your new ideas may have already been proposed or considered several times in the past.

-Remember that contributor and maintainer resources are limited; ask for them carefully and respectfully.
-The goal is to try to give more than you take, to help more than hinder while getting up to speed.
+Remember that contributor and maintainer resources are limited -- ask for them carefully and respectfully.
+The goal is to try to give more than you take, to help more than hinder, while getting up to speed.

 Follow the [bitcoin-core-dev IRC channel](https://webchat.freenode.net/?channels=bitcoin-core-dev) and the